veilair/kotlin-development/README.md

 > Welcome to the the world of Kotlin
 An ongoing curated list of frameworks, books, articles, talks, screencasts, recordings, libraries, learning tutorials and resources about kotlin development.

+It is an open-source statically typed programming language designed by JetBrains.
+Yep, the same guys who created IntelliJ IDEA.
+You may say “IntelliJ is the best IDE for JAVA, those people know how to do the stuff, this Kotlin might be a really good tool” – and you are right!
+I mean, if you like JAVA and think it is a cool language then Kotlin is even cooler.
+Why?
+I will show you later.

 ### Contents

 - [Guide](#guide)